Library of Trinity College Dublin: Long Room

 The 65 m main chamber of the Old Library, the Long Room, was built between 1712 and 1732 and houses 200,000 of the Library's oldest books.
 Initially, The Long Room had a flat ceiling, shelving for books only on the lower level, and an open gallery.
 By the 1850s the room had to be expanded as the shelves were filled due to the fact that the Library had been given permission to obtain a free copy of every book that had been published in Ireland and Britain.
 In 1860, The Long Room's roof was raised to accommodate an upper gallery.

 The Long Room is lined with marble busts.
 The marble bust collection was formed when 14 busts from the sculptor Peter Scheemakers were acquired by the college.
 Many of the busts are of great philosophers, writers, and men who supported the college.
 The most outstanding bust in the collection is of the writer Jonathan Swift, created by Louis François Roubiliac.

-In November of 2020, Trinity College announced the addition of four marble busts featuring female scholars: Rosalind Franklin, Ada Lovelace, Augusta Gregory, and Mary Wollstonecraft.
+In November 2020, Trinity College announced the addition of four marble busts featuring female scholars: Rosalind Franklin, Ada Lovelace, Augusta Gregory, and Mary Wollstonecraft.
 Notably, it is "the first time in over a century that Trinity has commissioned new sculptures for the Long Room of the Old Library."
 Following the unveiling, Trinity archivist Helen Shenton remarked, “As the first woman Librarian in the College’s 428-year history, I am especially delighted to champion this initiative to address the historic inequity in the Long Room.”

 The Long Room also holds one of the last remaining copies of the 1916 Proclamation of the Irish Republic.
 This proclamation was read by Patrick Pearse near the General Post Office on 24 April 1916.
-Visitors may also view the Trinity College harp (also known as the "Brian Boru harp") in the Long Room that is the oldest of its kind in Ireland dating back to the 15th century.
+Visitors may also view the Trinity College harp (also known as the "Brian Boru harp") in the Long Room which is the oldest of its kind in Ireland dating back to the 15th century.
 The harp is made out of oak and willow and includes 29 brass strings.
+The library was broken into and the Trinity College harp was stolen in March of 1969.
+The Harp was recovered by police a month later and returned to the library.

-Beginning in 2022, the Long Room will be closed to the public as Trinity librarians undergo a €90m restoration project, utilizing €25m of government funding.
+Beginning in 2022, the Long Room has undergone a €90m restoration project, utilizing €25m of government funding.
 The project is said to have "taken on a degree of urgency following the catastrophic fire which destroyed Notre-Dame de Paris cathedral in 2019."
-Accordingly, the project will prioritize the modernization of environmental control and fire protection measures.
+Accordingly, the project prioritizes the modernization of environmental control and fire protection measures.
+In 2023 a large illuminated globe was hung in the Long Room.
+The artwork, called “Gaia,” was treated by British artist Luke Jerram.